datastructures-js/graph/README.md

 ```

 ### .clear()
-clears all vertices and edges in the graph.
+Clears all vertices and edges in the graph.

 <table>
  <tr>